iamfaith99/risk-neutral-monte-carlo/README.md

 The project includes a Makefile with the following targets:

 - `make setup-kernel`: Sets up a Jupyter kernel using Poetry's virtual environment
-- `make render`: Renders the default Quarto document (final_project.qmd)
+- `make render`: Renders the Quarto document
-- `make render QUARTO_FILE=file.qmd`: Renders a specific Quarto document
-- `make render-all`: Renders all Quarto documents (both NumPy and JAX implementations)
-- `make view`: Opens the default rendered HTML in your default browser
+- `make view`: Opens the rendered HTML in your default browser
-- `make view QUARTO_FILE=file.qmd`: Opens a specific rendered HTML
-- `make run`: Executes the default Quarto document using Poetry's environment
+- `make run`: Executes the Quarto document using Poetry's environment
-- `make run QUARTO_FILE=file.qmd`: Executes a specific Quarto document
-- `make run-all`: Executes all Quarto documents
 - `make clean`: Removes all generated files
 - `make help`: Lists available commands